aurora-multiphysics/platypus/doc/content/source/base/PlatypusApp.md

 `PlatypusApp` extends the functionality of `MooseApp` by declaring task dependencies between MFEM-specific steps of the MFEM problem assembly.
-Dependencies are respected when parsing the user's input file for Platypus, so objects will be built in the correct order.
+Dependencies are respected when parsing the user's input file for Platypus, so objects will be constructed in the correct order.
 For example, this is where it is enforced that the build of `MFEMFESpace` objects occurs before the build of `MFEMVariable` objects that may depend on them.